ETomberg391/Ecne-AI-Report-Builder/README.md

    - for Windows users right-click as admin the Install.bat and then run the run_app.bat
 - Process is run the .sh, say yes to the installation requests, it will auto-open the browser with the main page, and will take you o settings to set your Brave/Google search API and AI LLM settings.
 Then go back to main and recommend the AI Easy Mode for building the topic/search words, guidance for a report.
 Press generate button and give it 10~45 minutes to produce a text and PDF versions of he report.

+- Things to add:
+   - Chromedriver and wkhtmltopdf checks and installer built into the settings page to support for both Linux and Windows.

 <img src="https://github.com/user-attachments/assets/e766db6f-21ce-4d02-a4fc-8050832d0c53" alt="generatedreportExample1" width="48%"><img src="https://github.com/user-attachments/assets/cd608837-dc2d-4e8a-b280-a77bcf494e3b" alt="generatedreportExample2" width="48%">
 ![image](https://github.com/user-attachments/assets/c7f181e1-2047-4b51-8e41-129601bb89a9)